narbej/narbej/README.md

-- 👋 Hi, I’m @narbej Mietek
+- 👋 Hi, I’m @narbej
 - 👀 I’m interested in programming in C++, sailing, beer, dancing, women ;-) ...
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning English and C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: on  pl.spoj.com/forum <-- user narbej

 <!---
 narbej/narbej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.